ismaildawoodjee/GreatEx/README.md

 The `greatex_airflow-init_1` container is expected to exit after initializing the Airflow containers, but the rest of the containers should be healthy and functioning after several minutes.
 If they become unhealthy or keep exiting, more memory needs to be allocated to the Docker engine, which can be done via the [.wslconfig](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig) file in Windows.
-If you are using the Docker Desktop application in Linux or MacOS, you can got to Settings -> Resources and increase the memory there.
+If you are using the Docker Desktop application in Linux or MacOS, you can go to Settings -> Resources and increase the memory there.

 After you are finished with exploring the pipeline, tear down the infrastructure